team-moeller/better-access-open-ai/README.md

 # Better Access Open-AI
-Code to use Chat GPT in MS Access
+Use Chat GPT in MS Access